 Anna Jalkéus is a Swedish singer, harpist, and composer known as a powerful, creative musician who writes genre-bending music with fearlessness and originality.
-She has received many national awards such as the JEN Young Composer Showcase, Swedish Monica Zetterlund and Ted Gärdestad awards, scholarship from STIM (Swedish ASCAP), and was awarded “Outstanding Performance” with her band in DownBeat Student Music Awards 2017.
-She composes frequently for different types of ensembles, and her piece “The Woods” for harp ensemble has been published by Lyon & Healy Music.
+She has received many national awards such as the JEN Young Composer Showcase, Swedish Monica Zetterlund and Ted Gärdestad awards, scholarship from STIM (Swedish ASCAP), and an “Outstanding Performance” award with her band in DownBeat Student Music Awards 2017.
+She composes for different types of ensembles, among which her piece “The Woods” for harp ensemble has been published by Lyon & Healy Music.

-Since October 2021 Anna holds down the position as Lektor (Associate Professor) in Jazz Voice at the Royal College of Music (KMH) in Stockholm, as the youngest person to have ever have received that title at KMH to date.
+Since October 2021 Anna holds down the position as Lektor (Associate Professor) in Jazz Voice at the Royal College of Music in Stockholm, as the youngest person to have ever have received that title at the university to date.

 Anna's main musical project "Anna Jalkéus Group" is a septet with voice and harp, two saxophones, piano, guitar, bass and drums playing her original music.
 In July 2019 the band went on a weeklong tour to China to great success.
 Their debut album “Estrogenia” was released in 2018, and LA Jazz Scene called it “a thought-provoking work of art” and “a compelling debut recording by a fascinating artist and equally compelling group” (–Doc Wendell).